rafalcode/imdetailer/README.md

 Sometimes they have details that can be singled out, but these are often missed.
 So this repo is an effort to make the most of past digital photos.

+# Beware the Jabberwocky
+aka. cairo_clip() followed by set_source, a negative positioning is noninuitively required.
+You can spend many hours working out why it doesn't work!

 # use cases
 Photographs of coastlines from aeroplanes.
 It's very hard to identify where you are from the general picture.
 If you are able to focus on a detail, the issue